On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

 For the other direction, we show that a clique~$X$ of size~$k$ in~$I$ implies a nontrivial \TC subgraph in~$\mg$.
 To this end, we show that~$X \cup \Vconn \cup \{\alpha,\omega\}$ induces a nontrivial \TC subgraph.
 Intuitively, the temporal connectivity is ensured as follows: all vertices of~$\Vconn$ can reach~$\alpha$ early, then follow paths from~$\alpha$ to all vertices of~$X \cup \{\omega\}$, and finally reach each vertex of~$\Vconn$ via paths starting late at~$\omega$.
 Similarly, for each vertex~$x$ of~$X$, there is a temporal path from~$x$ to~$\omega$ in~$\mg[X\cup \{\omega\}]$ that can subsequently be extended by temporal paths to all vertices of~$\Vconn$.
-Finally, the connectivity between distinct vertices of~$\{\alpha,\omega\} \cup X$ is ensured via paths that visit vertices of~$\Vconn$ and only exists because~$X$ is a clique in~$I$.
+Finally, the connectivity between distinct vertices of~$\{\alpha,\omega\} \cup X$ is ensured via paths that visit vertices of~$\Vconn$.
+By construction, such paths only exist since the respective endpoint are adjacent in~$I$.